RCG Home Rescue Team

 Best if: You have equity and need a clean exit

 If your home is worth more than you owe, selling lets you pay off the mortgage, avoid foreclosure on your credit, and walk away with cash.
-We can move fast — our average is 35 days on market.
-Time matters here.
+We move efficiently — our average is 35 days on market.

 Exit Clean